Master of Science in Applied Nutrition — Frequently Asked Questions

 Getting your MSAN online at University of New England

-- Applicants are required to have an undergraduate degree from a regionally accredited college or university with a minimum cumulative GPA of 3.0.
+- Applicants are required to have an undergraduate degree or above from a regionally accredited college or university with a minimum cumulative GPA of 3.0.

 - The GRE is not required as part of the admissions process.
 If you have taken the GRE, you are welcome to provide your score as part of your application package, but it is not a requirement.